ansibleguy/infra_wireguard/ExampleStar.md

 * Don't forget to allowed forwarded traffic using iptables or ufw!

+* Auto-added routes depend on correctly configured 'AllowedIPs'.

+  The default value (_0.0.0.0/0 & ::/0_) will not work for multiple peers at once.

 Basically the edge-nodes are using the 'single' config and the 'center' node has a customized config with N peers.

-The prefix 'wgX_' will be prepended for interfaces of the topology 'star'.
+The prefix 'wgx_' will be prepended for interfaces of the topology 'star'.

 This prefix and much more can be changed as provided.